Otolaryngology Undergraduate Research Program

 During the program, students are paired with both faculty and resident mentors on dedicated research projects.
 Students meet with their mentors weekly and actively engage in the research process.
 During the final week of the program, students give presentations of their work on the research project, and mentors help students update their resumes to highlight the work completed.

 A major goal of the program is to help students create competitive applications for their postgraduate education programs of choice.
 Faculty and resident mentors identify opportunities to submit research projects to regional or national conferences, and the program provides funding for students to attend and present their work.
-In addition, the program provides funding for tutoring or exam preparation for entrance exams required for postgraduate education.
-This funding is available for one calendar year after the start of the program.

 The Mayo Clinic Otolaryngology Undergraduate Research Program is available for college students, preferably those between their third and fourth years of school.
 Candidates must be from a group that is underrepresented in medicine — such as Black or African American, Hispanic or Latino, Native American, Native Hawaiian, or Pacific Islander — or must demonstrate a significant financially or educationally disadvantaged background.